sakuraiiiii/sakuraiiiii/README.md

 <!-- ### Hi there 👋 -->
 Hi, I'm Zun Wang 👋
 -
-I'm a Ph.D student at the Department of Physics, Tsinghua University, working in the field of Machine Learning, primarily on Neural Network Potentials for molecular dynamics simulations.
+I have got my PhD degree at the Department of Physics, Tsinghua University and will be a researcher at Microsoft Research Asia.
+I'm working in the field of Machine Learning, primarily on Neural Network Potentials for molecular dynamics simulations.

 <!--
 **sakuraiiiii/sakuraiiiii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.